Stochastic Gradient MCMC for Nonlinear State Space Models: Experiments

 \subsection{Models}

-For our experiments, we consider three models: (i) linear Gaussian SSM (LGSSM), a case where analytic buffering is possible, to assess the impact of the particle filter; (ii) the SVM, where the emissions are non-Gaussian; and (iii) a GARCH model, where the latent transitions are nonlinear.
+For our experiments, we consider three models: (i) the linear Gaussian SSM (LGSSM), a case where analytic buffering is possible, to assess the impact of the particle filter; (ii) the stochastic volatility model (SVM) \citep{shephard2005}, where the emissions are non-Gaussian; and (iii) the generalized autoregressive conditional heteroskedasticity (GARCH) model \citep{bollerslev1986}, where the latent transitions are nonlinear.